semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-aws.md

 You con control the autoscaling behavior using the following parameters in `config.json`:

 - [`SEMAPHORE_AGENT_DISCONNECT_AFTER_IDLE_TIMEOUT`](../reference/self-hosted-config#disconnect-after-idle-timeout) time in minutes allowed for the agent to idle before being shutdown.
 Default is 5 minutes.
 Setting this value to 0 prevents the agent from ever shutting down
-- `SEMAPHORE_AGENT_ASG_MAX_SIZE` this is the upper limit for the autoscaling group for a given agent type.
+- [`SEMAPHORE_AGENT_ASG_MAX_SIZE`](../reference/self-hosted-config#asg-max-size) this is the upper limit for the autoscaling group for a given agent type.
 The Lambda function will never spin up more than this number of machines
-- `SEMAPHORE_AGENT_ASG_MIN_SIZE` this is the lower limit for the autoscaling group for a given agent type.
-When set to a value greater than 0 the Lambda function will leave this number of agents idling without shuttind them down
+- [`SEMAPHORE_AGENT_ASG_MIN_SIZE`](../reference/self-hosted-config#asg-min-size) this is the lower limit for the autoscaling group for a given agent type.
+When set to a value greater than 0 the Lambda function will leave this number of agents idling without shutting them down
-- `SEMAPHORE_AGENT_USE_DYNAMIC_SCALING` when set to false, the autoscaling is disabled.
+- [`SEMAPHORE_AGENT_USE_DYNAMIC_SCALING`](../reference/self-hosted-config#use-dynamic-scaling) when set to false, the autoscaling is disabled.
 In this scenario, the stack consists of a static number of agents always running

 ### Multiple agent types {#stacks}